mieweb/hfaxjs/README.md

-# Fastify-HylaFax Gateway
+# Fastify-HylaFAX+ Gateway

-A modern Node.js bridge between web applications and HylaFax servers, allowing for seamless fax transmission from web-based applications.
+A modern Node.js bridge between web applications and HylaFAX+ servers, allowing for seamless fax transmission from web-based applications.

 ## Overview

-This server acts as a middleware between client applications and a HylaFax fax server.
+This server acts as a middleware between client applications and a HylaFAX+ fax server.
 It enables:

 - Converting various document formats (text, Markdown, HTML) into faxable formats (PDF, TIFF)
-- Submitting faxes to a HylaFax server
+- Submitting faxes to a HylaFAX+ server
 - Handling callback notifications for fax status updates
 - Forwarding status updates to client applications